 - The plaintiff’s conduct toward its customers can be dispositive.
 Always look at the quality of the relationship.
 It’s not enough to focus on the fact that the plaintiff did business with a certain customer for a certain amount of revenue.
 The qualitative factors matter.
 Was the relationship a positive one or were there problems?
 Was the relationship moving in a positive direction or were things headed south?
 These facts can be critically important.
 Remember: The ultimate question here is whether or not the plaintiff had a reasonable expectation that it would continue to receive that customer’s business.
 If the customer is dissatisfied and the relationship is experiencing problems, then the answer is probably not.
 Especially in a competitive market where there are many other vendors vying for that business.

-Jonathan Pollard is a trial lawyer and business litigation attorney based in Fort Lauderdale, Florida.
-He focuses his practice on competition law and has extensive experience litigating non-compete, trade secret and antitrust claims.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale, Florida.
 He is licensed in all Florida federal and state courts and routinely represents clients in Miami, Fort Lauderdale, West Palm Beach, Fort Myers, Tampa, Orlando and Jacksonville.
 His office can be reached at 954-332-2380.